Coiot/cbr-main/src/albums/episode2.md

   slide_url: https://latest.civbattleroyale.tv/season1-episode2-scene15.jpg
   narration: "<p>From our current #1s to our previous champs, the Kazakhs, who had
     a timid Part 1.
-They seem to be overcompensating this part, with two new cities already — one of these, Almaty, placed frighteningly close to Parthia’s Hecatompylos (the other one, Sauran, is hiding just north of this scene).
+They seem to be overcompensating this part, with two new cities already—one of these, Almaty, placed frighteningly close to Parthia’s Hecatompylos (the other one, Sauran, is hiding just north of this scene).
 The Kazakhs may have little-to-no army ready to defend it, but Parthia is hardly overflowing with soldiers either, so either side will probably want to wait a while before exchanging blows.